itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 ### Solution

-First, we can simplify our initial function by noticing that
+First, we can notice that original function that we want to opimize can be simplified

 $$
 \underset{x}{\operatorname{arg\,min}} D_{KL}(u \, || \, q) =